veertuinc/anklet/docs/running-multiple-instances.md

 You can run multiple Anklet instances on the same host with different configurations.
 This is useful when you need to service multiple GitHub organizations, each with their own receiver and handler setup.

+If all organizations sit under one GitHub Enterprise Cloud account, you can instead use a single enterprise-scoped receiver and handler (`enterprise: your-enterprise-slug`) so one webhook covers every org.
+Scope chooser, when-to-use, pros/cons, and setup: [handler scopes](../plugins/handlers/github/README.md#choosing-a-github-scope) and [receiver scopes](../plugins/receivers/github/README.md#choosing-a-github-scope).

 ## Starting Multiple Instances

 Use the `-c` flag to specify different config files for each instance: